Cops called after guy left duct-taped to a sign

 Turns out the guy with the knife was there to cut his friend down from the sign.

-They explained to the officers that Miguel Chavez was taped to the sign after losing a bet on the Rockets/Warriors game.
+They explained to the officers that Matthew Gonzalez was taped to the sign after losing a bet on the Rockets/Warriors game.

-The cops helped get Chavez down and even gave him a ride home.
+The cops helped get Gonzalez down and even gave him a ride home.

 The teens also got a lecture and warning.